-- 1. Minimum of 60 units of lower division degree applicable coursework - 2.
-Completion of Freshman Composition (ENGL 100 or ENGL 105 equivalent at Cañada College) - 3.
+- 1. Minimum of 60 units of lower division degree applicable coursework - Completion of Freshman Composition (ENGL 100 or ENGL 105 equivalent at Cañada College) - 3.
 Completion of Intermediate Algebra or higher-level math course (MATH 120 or higher equivalent at Cañada College) - 4.
 Completion of a transfer-level course in Ethnic Studies - 5.
-Completion of at least 12 units in residence at Cañada College - 6.
-Completion of at least 12 units or 50% of the major, whichever is less, completed in residence at Cañada College - 7.
-Completion of 18 units of general education: - a.
-3 semester units course in Natural Sciences - b.
-3 semester units course in Social and Behavioral Sciences - c.
-3 semester units course in Humanities - d.
-6 semester units in Language and Rationality - e. one additional 3 unit course in the aforementioned areas
+Satisfactory completion of at least 12 semester units in residence within the San Mateo County Community College District. - 6.
+Complete 12 units or 50% of the units required for the major, whichever is fewer, at one or more of the San Mateo County Community College District colleges. - 7.
+Completion of a minimum of 21 semester units of general education: - a.
+6 semester units in English Composition, Oral Communication, and Critical Thinking - b.
+3 semester units in Mathematical Concepts and Quantitative Reasoning - c.
+3 semester units in Arts and Humanities - d.
+3 semester units in Social and Behavioral Sciences - e.
+3 semester units in Natural Sciences - f.
+3 semester units in Ethnic Studies

-Students with external coursework, coursework completed at colleges and universities outside the San Mateo County Community District (SMCCCD), should use Transcript Evaluation Service (TES) to determine how it will be applied for degrees and certificates.
+Students with external coursework, coursework completed at colleges and universities outside the San Mateo County

+Community District (SMCCCD), should use Transcript Evaluation Service (TES) to determine how it will be applied for degrees and certificates.
 For more information, visit the Transcript Evaluation Service website.